Learn To Code the Jedi Way

 Each exercise has some sample code to get you started, and a test suite to check that you got the result that I was expecting.
 In this way, you’re also implicitly practicing the git workflow used by all the best software companies in the world.
 Your journey would therefore go something like this:

-1. Fork the repository - This obtains your own version of the exercise, so you can make edits without affecting anyone else.
+- Fork the repository - This obtains your own version of the exercise, so you can make edits without affecting anyone else.

-2. Clone the repository - This brings down a copy of the exercise to your local machine.
+- Clone the repository - This brings down a copy of the exercise to your local machine.

-3. Open a terminal in the cloned directory – This is where a bit of shell programming comes in handy, using cd to navigate your filesystem to the right place.
+- Open a terminal in the cloned directory – This is where a bit of shell programming comes in handy, using

-5. Make an edit to the code – in your favourite editor (I recommend Sublime text for beginners)
+to paginate through the README.
+How many developers skip this step ;) - Make an edit to the code – in your favourite editor (I recommend Sublime text for beginners)

-6. Run the test suite – making sure that your recent changes made something pass.
+- Run the test suite – making sure that your recent changes made something pass.
 Otherwise, what was the point of adding it?

-7. Save your progress - git add and git commit to selectively add the files that changed, and logging your progress as you went along.
+to selectively add the files that changed, and logging your progress as you went along.
 Why did you need to make the changes you did?
-Writing good commits and committing often is a great habit to get into!
+Writing good commits and committing often is a great habit to get into! - Repeat steps 5-7 - until you’ve completed the exercise

-10. Reward yourself - with a tasty snack or a piece of fruit
+- Reward yourself - with a tasty snack or a piece of fruit

 While I accept that for someone entirely uninitiated, this process requires quite a bit of going sideways before someone can focus on the actual coding, I would argue that this will make you a better coder in the long run.